 Buy it here (Rs 8,450) by Meena Bazaar

 A traditional jamdani saree is handloom fabric made of cotton and finds its origins in Dhaka, Bangladesh.
-It has one of the most labour-intensive forms of handloom weaving and is known for the finest quality of muslin fabrics.
+It has one of the most labor-intensive forms of handloom weaving and is known for the finest quality of muslin fabrics.
 This art-form owes a lot of its success to its Mughal patronage.
 This ochre yellow jamdani saree is a perfect example of a traditional jamdani saree, complete with complex jaal weaving throughout the saree.
 A proud loom for the history that comes with it, this saree will make for a lovely outfit for a Mehendi function, perfectly in tow with the yellow theme.

 Buy it here (Rs 5,300) by Roop Katha Web

 This pure georgette nude peach saree has the most complex and intricate chikankari and kamdani work done on it.
-An heirloom-worthy for people who have an intimate know-how and the understanding of this handmade art.
-A traditional art of embroidery from Lucknow, Chikan literally means embroidery and dates back to the time of Nur Jehan (wife of Jahangir).
+An heirloom-worthy for people who have intimate know-how and the understanding of this handmade art.
+Traditional art of embroidery from Lucknow, Chikan literally means embroidery and dates back to the time of Nur Jehan (wife of Jahangir).
 The saree is adorned by jaali work and antique kamdani in floral patterns.
 A very royal and ethnic saree is one for very truly special occasions.